-11 Abbotskerswell Parish Council v Teignbridge District Council [2014] EWHC 4166 (Admin)
+&lt;sup>11 Abbotskerswell Parish Council v Teignbridge District Council [2014] EWHC 4166 (Admin)

-Environment, Food and Rural Affairs (DEFRA) published guidance 12 in 2012 to meet the equivalent regulation for England.
-Paragraphs 5-7 of that guidance are referred to here as an expansion of how it interprets co-ordination between competent authorities.
+&lt;sup>12 Defra guidance on competent authority co-ordination, July 2012

-- '5.
+'5.
 The Regulations transposing the Habitats Directive enable competent authorities to adopt the reasoning or conclusions of another competent authority as to whether a plan or project is likely to have a significant effect on a European site, or will adversely affect the integrity of a European site.
-They also provide that a competent authority is not required to assess any implications of a plan or project that would be more appropriately assessed by another competent authority'. - 6.
-Competent authorities should adopt the reasoning, conclusion or assessment of another competent authority in relation to the appropriate assessment requirements for a plan or project, if they can.
+They also provide that a competent authority is not required to assess any implications of a plan or project that would be more appropriately assessed by another competent authority'.

+6. Competent authorities should adopt the reasoning, conclusion or assessment of another competent authority in relation to the appropriate assessment requirements for a plan or project, if they can.
 This can happen when all or part of the appropriate assessment requirements have already been met by another competent authority.
 It could also happen if one competent authority is completing all or part of the appropriate assessment requirements on behalf of others.
-Competent authorities remain responsible for ensuring their decisions are consistent with the Habitats Directive, so must be satisfied: - No additional material information has emerged, such as new environmental evidence or changes or developments to the plan or project, that means the reasoning, conclusion or assessment they are adopting has become out of date - The analysis underpinning the reasoning, conclusion or assessment they are adopting is sufficiently rigorous and robust.
-This condition can be assumed to be met for a plan or project involving the consideration of technical matters if the reasoning, conclusion or assessment was undertaken or made by a competent authority with the necessary technical expertise. - 7.
-Due to these conditions there may be cases where it is not appropriate to adopt the reasoning, conclusions or assessment of another competent authority, or it is only appropriate to adopt some elements of an earlier assessment.
+Competent authorities remain responsible for ensuring their decisions are consistent with the Habitats Directive, so must be satisfied:

+- No additional material information has emerged, such as new environmental evidence or changes or developments to the plan or project, that means the reasoning, conclusion or assessment they are adopting has become out of date - The analysis underpinning the reasoning, conclusion or assessment they are adopting is sufficiently rigorous and robust.
+This condition can be assumed to be met for a plan or project involving the consideration of technical matters if the reasoning, conclusion or assessment was undertaken or made by a competent authority with the necessary technical expertise.

+7. Due to these conditions there may be cases where it is not appropriate to adopt the reasoning, conclusions or assessment of another competent authority, or it is only appropriate to adopt some elements of an earlier assessment.
 In addition, even where the conditions are met, a competent authority may need to undertake additional work to supplement the assessment they have adopted in order to meet the full appropriate assessment requirements.'